FAQ

 Boys at school desks

-* The costs provided here are estimates based on information available as of June 2023.
-Actual costs will be determined when each project is designed for the specific site and the district enters into a contract.
+* The projected costs provided here are estimates based on information available as of June 2023.
+Final estimates are determined when each project is designed for the specific site and the district enters into a contract.
+Actual costs are determined at the completion of work.